 Many of the rides at Disneyland have a test seat, that you can try out before you go into the ride.
 That way you don’t have to waste your time in line, only to find that it doesn’t work or you’re crazy uncomfortable!

 The one ride that is tough for me is the Matterhorn.
-There is a bar that comes down that doesn’t leave much room for your legs at all.
+It is just super awkard with slots for your legs (which don’t always fit me right).
 Plus getting in and out of that car is SO hard (it’s just a weird angle).
 I also slide around a lot and have a hard time sitting up.
 Maybe everyone does – but it’s uncomfortable for sure.

-Pro Tip: Need a hand getting out, don’t be afraid to ask the cast members, if you watch, a LOT of people need a hand getting out of his ride….
+Pro Tip: Need a hand getting out, don’t be afraid to ask the cast members or ride operators for a help.
+If you watch, a LOT of people need a hand getting out of the Matterhorn….

 I’m going to share my top/least favorite rides for ease of use as an overweight person for each park (again, this is just me, and since we all carry our weight/strength in different places — it may or may not be great for you)